-A woman’s life changes significantly the moment she becomes pregnant.
-Aside from hormonal influences and the extra bodily stresses of being pregnant, she now has to act with increased awareness, as every action affects not only her but her soon to be born child as well.
-The mothers physical, emotional, mental, and spiritual well-being have a considerable impact on the developing fetus.
-It is crucial during the months of pregnancy that the mother makes her best efforts to provide wholesome nutrition for the fetus as well as a soft, calm, pleasing atmosphere for it to flourish.
+Your life changes significantly the moment you become pregnant.
+Aside from hormonal influences and the extra bodily stresses of being pregnant, you now have to act with increased awareness, as every action affects not only you, but your soon to be born child as well.
+A mothers physical, emotional, mental, and spiritual well-being have a considerable impact on the developing fetus.
+During the months of pregnancy make your best efforts to provide wholesome nutrition for your baby as well as a soft, calm, pleasing atmosphere for it to flourish.

-The extra efforts of the mother to take care of herself during these nine months can reduce some of the undesirable symptoms of pregnancy, increase the ease of giving birth, speed recovery after birth, and most importantly: give a better state of health to the offspring for its entire lifetime.
-Taking care during pregnancy will reassure and strengthen the growing baby, give the baby a better start on life and prevent physical and mental health problems from manifesting later in the child’s life.
+Extra efforts take care of yourself during the nine months of pregnancy can reduce some of the undesirable symptoms of pregnancy, increase the ease of giving birth, speed recovery after birth, and most importantly: give a better state of health to your child for its entire lifetime.
+Taking care during pregnancy will reassure and strengthen your growing baby and prevent physical and mental health problems later in your child’s life.

-- Attitudes and Outside Influences Which Affect the Mother and Baby
+- Attitudes and Outside Influences that Affect Mother and Baby

 - The Role of Music in Pregnancy

 - Dietary and Pregnancy